Breast Cancer Signs and Symptoms

 The most common sign of breast cancer is a lump or mass.
 It is usually hard, painless and has uneven edges.
 Some lumps, however, can be soft and rounded.
 We recommend you contact your physician – a primary care doctor or a gynecologist – if you find a lump so it can be evaluated.
 Not all lumps are cancerous, so try not to panic.
 Finding out as quickly as possible can ease your mind.
 And if it is cancer, you’ll be that much closer to recovery.

 Additional warning signs and symptoms of breast cancer can be easily detectable – if you know what to look for.
-If you notice one or more of these, or anything out of the ordinary, you should schedule an appointment soon as possible with your doctor.
+If you notice one or more of these or anything out of the ordinary, you should schedule an appointment as soon as possible with your doctor.
 Other common signs and symptoms of breast cancer to be aware of include: